-To achieve carbon neutrality by 2050, the Green Deal wants Europe to emit 55 percent less net CO2 than in 1990 by 2030.
+To be carbon-neutral by 2050, the Green Deal wants Europe to emit a net 55 percent less CO2 than in 1990 by 2030.
 Building heating plays an important role in this.
-A heat zoning map per municipality or area - now 'inspiration map' - is a first step in preparing for the transition.
+A heat zoning map per municipality or area - now "inspiration map" - is a first step in preparing for the transition.
 For concrete policy, however, a heat policy plan is needed.
 What are the focal points in this?
 What role does psychology play in this story?
 And what is the link with mobility?

 In recent years, we at Ingenium have put a lot of effort into drawing up heat zoning maps.
 For each city/municipality or area, we examine which sustainable heating solution is the most interesting from a technical and especially an economic point of view.
 A distinction is made between collective systems and individual systems.